Easy Bird Nest Craft using Burlap

 I often do crafts with burlap which require the sides or ends of some pieces of burlap to be frayed.
 This leaves me with a nice pile of burlap threads.

 Related: Burlap Fish Craft

-When I picked up a small clump of these burlap threads, they fell naturally into the shape of a bird's nest in my hands.
+When I picked up a small clump of burlap threads, then dropped them, they fell naturally into the shape of a bird's nest in my hands.
 This gave me the idea for the bird's nest craft.

 You can prepare a supply of burlap threads for the project beforehand, but also provide children with the opportunity to pull some threads from a piece of burlap.

-Children can select a handful of burlap threads and shape them like a soup bowl for the nest.
+Children can grasp a handful of burlap threads and shape them like a soup bowl for the nest.